Center for Student Progress

 Academic Coaching Services

 The Center for Student Progress (CSP) Academic Coaching Services offers professional academic coaching to assist students on a one-on-one basis with strategies for college success.
 An academic coach is your go-to person for college success.
 Coaches partner with you to help you understand the "why" and the "how" of learning.
 Together, you and an academic coach can figure out what's holding you back from being successful and create better study tools to move you ahead.
 A coach can also help you tackle common academic concerns like managing your time, reducing procrastination, setting goals, performing better on tests, reducing test anxiety, and changing your mindset.

 Visit Center for Student Progress Academic Coaching Services for more information or call (330) 941-3538.

 The Center for Student Progress Adult Learner Services assists adult students in making the transition to and graduating from college.
 Adult students are defined as those who are 25 years of age or older or who have been out of school four years or more.
 The CSP/Adult Learner Services provides academic and personal support both individually and through programming with services such as:

 - Starfish Early Alert warning progress reports

 - Time management and goal setting for adults

-CSP/Disability Services provides students, faculty, and staff with assistance and information regarding accommodations for people with disabilities, either permanent or temporary.
-Compliance with the Rehabilitation Act of 1973 and the Americans with Disabilities Act as amended 2008 involves providing reasonable accommodations to qualified individuals with disabilities.
+The Center for Student Progress Disability Services provides students, faculty, and staff with assistance and information regarding accommodations for students with disabilities, either permanent or temporary.
+Compliance with the Rehabilitation Act of 1973 and the Americans with Disabilities Act as amended in 2008 involves providing reasonable accommodations to qualified individuals with disabilities.
 These accommodations are provided in order to ensure equal access to people with disabilities regarding educational opportunities, programs, and activities.

-The CSP/Disability Services addresses the needs of students with disabilities.
+The Center for Student Progress Disability Services addresses the needs of students with disabilities.
 Support for academic success includes:

 - Serving as the gateway for accommodations for YSU students with disabilities